urbanrobo/999-00003-A/README.md

    YASH TO HELP

 7. Production Cost:
-   * 7.1 - The total "Part Database" cost per OBC shall be less than $ ??? grab data for Partsa Database
+   * 7.1 - The total "Part Dashboard" cost per OBC shall be less than $ ???
+(TODO pull data for Parts Dashboard)
      * DESIGN NOTES: This doesn't include any cabling or cameras outside the OBC.
    * 7.2 - All OBC components shall have a lead time of less than 4 weeks.
-   * 7.3 - Halo Car shall stock at least 8 OBC's to buffer REQUIREMENT 7.2 (4 week lead time).
+   * 7.3 - Halo Car shall stock at least 8 OBC's to buffer REQUIREMENT 7.2 above.
      * DESIGN NOTE: This assumes we can build 2 cars per week during initial production run (March 1, 2023 to Nov 1, 2023).